rahulbarhate/Face-Recognition-and-Emotion-Analysis/README.md

 - This is the Face recognition model training utility program.

-Go to the path -   src → knn_examples → train
+- Go to the path -   src → knn_examples → train
-Create a folder with the name of the Class Name and paste the new training images in that folder.
-If the Class does not exist then make a new directory with the name of the Class and paste the training images in that folder.
+- Create a folder with the name of the Class Name and paste the new training images in that folder.
+- - If the Class does not exist then make a new directory with the name of the Class and paste the training images in that folder.
-Now run the python file train_on_actors.py and the training will start and the details will be shown on the CMI.
-The new model file can be changing the name in the python script.
+- - Now run the python file train_on_actors.py and the training will start and the details will be shown on the CMD.
+- The new model file can be changing the name in the python script.

 ### Current Scenario: